 Check the official website for more details on who can sign the pictures and fill in this section.
 Normally it cannot be a relation to you.
 I normally get our accountant to fill in the forms or one of my friend’s husbands who we have known for years.

 You can take the pictures by yourself or from a professional body like Timpsons.
-I normally use a Timpsons and you get 8 pictures for roughly £7.
-Which is pretty good.
-Timpsons also do a special code so you can apply online and use the code for the picture taken instore.
+I normally use Timpsons who are pretty decent.
+Timpsons also do a special code, so you can apply for your child passport online and use the code for the picture taken in-store.
 If you take the pictures yourself remember to follow the guidelines very carefully as they are very strict with the photos.

 Children under 5 do not need to have a neutral expression or look directly at the camera.
 Babies under one don’t need to have their eyes open.
 (Both my boys were about 2 weeks old and had their eyes shut in their photos).

-In 2021 the price for a child’s passport was £49 (online application).
+In 2022, the price for a child’s passport is £49 (online application).
 Applying via post will cost you more and you can also pay extra to have your supporting documents returned to you by secure post.

 Before sending off the form and all documents triple check everything is correct.
 Normally it is the FULL birth certificate that is needed and not the short one you get from registering your child’s birth.

-Normal lead time is 2-4 weeks to receive your passport however during busy times this can be much longer.
-So send it off well in advance.
-My sons came back pretty quickly (2 weeks max) and they also send back the birth certificate and any other information you have sent in.
+The normal lead time is 2-4 weeks to receive your passport however during busy times this can be much longer, sometimes 10+ weeks.
+So send your passport application off well in advance.
+My sons came back pretty quickly (2 weeks max) and they also send back the birth certificate and any other information you have sent in separately.